AlgoNode/alloctrl/README.md

 2. Run the NPX command

+    You will be asked download and install the package.
+Press `Y` to accept.

     ``` shell
     npx alloctrl

-    # Alternatively, you can specify the version yuo want to use
-    # npx alloctrl@latest
-    # npx alloctrl@0.1.4
-    ```

-    You will be asked download and install the package.
-Press `Y` to accept.

-    ```shell
-    # npx alloctrl@latest
         Need to install the following packages:
             alloctrl@0.1.4
         Ok to proceed? (y)

+    # Alternatively, you can specify the version you want to use
+    # npx alloctrl@latest
+    # npx alloctrl@0.1.4
     ```

 3. First time using AlloCTRL?
 You need to create a `alloctrl.env` file.